amitmse/in_Python_/Neural Network/README.md

 	keeps pointing in the same direction, this will increase the size of the steps taken towards the minimum.
 	It's necessary to reduce the global learning rate when using a lot of momentum (m close to 1).
 If you combine a high learning rate with a lot of momentum, you will rush past the minimum with huge steps!

+## Number of epochs:
+	The number of times the entire training data is fed to the network while training is referred to as the number of epochs.
+We increase the number of epochs until the validation accuracy starts decreasing, even if the training accuracy is increasing (overfitting).

 ## Parameters vs Hyperparameters
 	Parameters are learned by the model during the training time, while hyperparameters can be changed